brechmos-stsci/jwst/docs/data_formats/source/formats/wfss/index.rst

 TL;DR
 ^^^^^
 * 2D dataset: spatial, wavelength
-* Multiple [SCI, DQ, ERR] tuples in a single FITS file
+* Multiple [SCI, WHT, CTX] tuples in a single FITS file
-* Each exposure will be in a separate FITS file (??)
+* Each exposure will be in a separate FITS file

 ..
 FITS File Description